gustydev/odinX/README.md

-# Odin-X
+# OdinX

-**Odin-X** is a full-stack social networking application with React frontend and Node.js backend, offering user authentication, real-time communication, content management, and media uploads.
+**OdinX** is a full-stack social networking application with React frontend and Node.js backend, offering user authentication, real-time communication, content management, and media uploads.

 ## Back-End Overview

-The back-end of Odin-X is built with Node.js and Express, providing RESTful APIs, user authentication, real-time communication via WebSockets, and optimizations for security and performance.
+The back-end of OdinX is built with Node.js and Express, providing RESTful APIs, user authentication, real-time communication via WebSockets, and optimizations for security and performance.
+It uses a PostgreSQL database with Prisma ORM.

 ### Features
 - **Authentication**: JWT-based authentication using `passport-jwt`.